-In this manual you’ll find a large number of concepts, ideas and tips that were originally designed for the development and the marketing of software and online platforms.
+In this manual, you’ll find a large number of concepts, ideas, and tips that were originally designed for the development and the marketing of software and online platforms.
 Those are the creative visions and concepts that turned many web platforms to fame, from Google over Facebook and Twitter to Instagram.
 Most of those concepts can be universally applied.
 You may use them to start a software company, some other project, or simply to improve your life.
-So why not applying the same ideas to music?
+So why not apply the same ideas to music?

 WHY NOT BRING BACK INNOVATION TO THE MUSIC INDUSTRY?

 Do you still wonder where all of the new great artists are hiding?
 Why is there no new Pink Floyd, U2, Radiohead, or anything similar?
-Where is the next Michael Jackson hiding?
+Where is the next James Brown hiding?
 Where’s the next Bowie?
-Of course this question cannot be easily answered as there is no reliable data, but personally I think that many of today’s young geniuses would rather start a software company or an smartphone app project than to start a band.
+Of course this question cannot be easily answered as there is no reliable data, but personally, I think that many of today’s young geniuses would rather start a software company or a smartphone app project than to start a band.

-IF YOU SEEK INNOVATION, THEN DON’T CHOSE THE MUSIC INDUSTRY, BECAUSE THE MUSIC INDUSTRY IS ONE OF THE BUSINESSES WITH THE LEAST PROGRESS OVER THE PAST THREE DECADES.
+IF YOU SEEK INNOVATION, THEN DON’T CHOOSE THE MUSIC INDUSTRY, BECAUSE THE MUSIC INDUSTRY IS ONE OF THE BUSINESSES WITH THE LEAST PROGRESS OVER THE PAST THREE DECADES.

 But let’s stay positive.